magv/bchess/README.md

 [PyPI]: https://pypi.org/project/bchess/

-This will install the `bchess` program into `~/.local/bin` folder, and if that folder is in your `$PATH`, then and you will be able to run BChess by just typing `bchess`.
-If not, you will still be able to run it via `python3 -m bchess`.
+This will install the `bchess` program into `~/.local/bin` folder, and if that folder is in your `$PATH`, then you will be able to run BChess by just typing `bchess`.
+If not, `python3 -m bchess` should work regardless.

 ## How to play

 > “To play for a draw, at any rate with white, is to some
 > degree a crime against BChess.” —Mikhail Tal

 Start BChess, select your opponent, click on the piece you want to move or enter your move in algebraic notation.
 Try to win.